grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### Getting the boats and the devices into position)

-Hemi put the headset earpieces back over his ears and listened closely as he slowly spun the sonar in an arc across the direction of the bow of the _Gnat_.
+Hemi put the headset earpieces back over his ears and listened closely as he slowly spun the sonar in an arc across the bow of the _Gnat_.
 He slowed when the microphones were pointed a little off the starboard side, and then stopped.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "Sylvia is on the move," Hemi said quietly.

 "Really?
 Seems stupid, with that sub looking for her."